 So go for a bigger button with a different color from your website scheme so it can be found easily and quickly.
 Most people do not want to spend time finding information or buttons.
 The average person scans a web page for 20 seconds max.
 Then you really want to make sure that when scanning your donate button is one or THE one thing they look at and click.

 The landing page to process the donation needs to be as simple as possible.
 Yes, you want to gather information about your donor.
-You also want to get the donation.
+You also want to get a donation.
 So your donation landing page must balance both issues.

 The less you ask the more you get.
 Research shows that getting rid of fields such as title and phone number increased donations by 11%.
 You can gather further information through a following-up email.